openstack/openstack-manuals/doc/admin-guide-cloud/source/compute-flavors.rst

       ``compute_extension:flavormanage`` in :file:`/etc/nova/policy.json`
       on the nova-api server.

-   -  To modify an existing flavor in the dashboard, you must delete the flavor and create a modified one with the same name.
+   -  You can modify an existing flavor from the :guilabel:`Edit Flavor` button in the Dashboard.

 Flavors define these elements: